SAP/flake8-tergeo/docs/checks.md

 Checks if `type(None)` is used within `isinstance` when called with a union type.
 For example `isinstance(foo, (str, type(None)))` can be rewritten to `isinstance(foo, str|None)`.

+## FTP137
+Checks for mocking of `open` using `unittest.mock` or `pytest-mock`.
+Instead of mocking the builtin, mock `open` in the specific module where it's imported and used.

 ## FTP200
 Find calls of `flask.abort` and `werkzeug.exceptions.abort`.
 Instead of calling this helper function raise the appropriate exception directly